TheAPratap/ImagePixelizer/README.md

 9. `applyfilter_green()`: Applies green filter to the image.
 10. `applyfilter_grayscale()`: Applies grayscale to the image.
 11. `adjust_brightness(amount)`: Adjusts brightness as per amount (to decrease brightness amount < 0).
+12. `apply_blur(amount)`: Apply blur as per amount.
+13. `floydDithered`: Apply Floyd-Steinberg dithering, reducing colors in an image while preserving smooth tonal transitions.
+14. `edgeDetection`: Detects and enhances edges in an image using Sobel Edge Detection, making edges more pronounced.
+15. `quantize2bit`: Reduces image color depth to 2 bits per channel, creating a simplified 2-bit quantized image.
-12. `write_image('name.ppm')`: Save the image with the same name provided in the argument.
+16. `write_image('name.ppm')`: Save the image with the same name provided in the argument.

 ### Usage
 ```